RemigiusL/Testcafe-Keyword-Driven/README.md

 ## Screenshot rendering

-- `Windows: .NET 4.0 (OR) Linux: ICCCM/EWMH-compliant window manager `
-    - reporter embeds all screenshots as base 64 images, making the generated image file completely autonomous.
+- this reporter embeds all screenshots as base 64 images, making the generated json file completely autonomous.

 ## Video rendering

-- ` FFmpeg library`
-    - video embeds all actions as .mp4, making the generated .mp4 file completely autonomous.
+- this video embeds all actions as .mp4, making the generated .mp4 file completely autonomous.

 ## Logger rendering

-- `log4js`
-    - logger embeds all information about the execution as a report, making the generated log file completely autonomous with suite of logs, Screenshots, .mp4.
+- this logger embeds all information about the execution as a html report, making the generated html file completely autonomous with suite of logs, Screenshots, .mp4.

-## Slack notifier
+## Mail rendering

-- `Slack Appender for log4js-node`
-    - Sends log events to a [slack](https://slack.com) channel.
-This is completely autonomous with [For more details](https://api.slack.com/methods/files.upload).
+- this making the emailable logger file completely autonomous.

 ## Utility

--
+- `testcafe` enables to execute the keyword-Driven solution.
+- `xlsx` enables to read the excel file with data dynamically from the ./path-to-read/*(.xlsx).
+- `xpath-selector.js` enables to access the xpath(LocatorValue).
+- `log4js` used to [log](https://www.npmjs.com/package/log4js) messages for a specific test.[For more details please refer](https://api.slack.com/methods/files.upload).

 ## Contributors